spear-sim/spear/docs/content_guidelines.md

 ### Details pane

+All options in the _Details_ pane should be set to their default values unless noted below, or unless there is an good reason to deviate.

 #### `StaticMeshActor`

 For each `StaticMeshActor` in the `my_scene_0000/Meshes` directory, the _Components_ pane within the _Details_ pane is organized as follows.